 Outreach

 I tutored students at the Perimeter International Summer School for Young Physicists (ISSYP).
 The tutorials involved basic concepts in particle physics as well as hands-on sessions on Python to calculate neutrino oscillation probabilities.
-You can read the insidetheperimeter.ca article on it.
+You can read the insidetheperimeter.ca article on the 2022 edition of the event.

 - Notes: all exercises.